LOADING ...

 Bắt đầu làm bài nào

-Roosevelt been betrayed
+Roosevelt we've betrayed

-Said over there
+Said someone there

 I it was me